keirthana/anbox-cloud-docs/reference/charm-configuration.md

 (ref-charm-configuration)=
 # Charm Configuration

-Since the release of Anbox Cloud 1.25.0, Anbox Cloud Charms have been updated to support the latest Ops Framework used by Juju.
+Since the release of Anbox Cloud 1.25.0, Anbox Cloud Charms have been updated to support the latest [Operator Framework](https://github.com/canonical/operator) used by Juju.
 This document lists all the resulting changes to the configuration and actions of various Anbox Cloud charms.

 ## [AMS](https://charmhub.io/ams)